Azure/iotc-device-bridge/README.md

 Paste in the function URL from your Azure Function, and you should see Particle devices appear as unassociated devices in IoT Central.

-## Example 2: payload conversion in the cloud gateway - connecting a SigFox device
+## Example 2: Connecting Sigfox devices through the device bridge
 Some platforms may not allow you to specify the format of device messages sent through a webhook.
-For such systems, the message payload must be converted to the expected body format before it can be processed by the cloud gateway.
-This conversion can be performed in the same Azure Function that the cloud gateway operates.
+For such systems, the message payload must be converted to the expected body format before it can be processed by the device bridge.
+This conversion can be performed in the same Azure Function that runs the device bridge.

 In this section, we demonstrate this concept by showing how the payload of a SigFox webhook integration can be converted to the body format expected by this solution.
 Device data is